How to Reconcile Accounts using Power Query! What? Did I hear you right?

 In the video example, we assumed there were no outstanding items from the previous period.
 However, let’s face it, most often that is not the case.
 Especially with bank reconciliations.

 Download the attached file.
 It contains 3 worksheets.
 An opening reconciliation, the bank statement, and the nominal ledger.
 Prepare a model to reconcile the accounts.
-None of the tables have been loaded to Power query so you are starting this reconciliation from scratch.
+To start this reconciliation you will need to load these tables into Power query.

 In the comments section below detail the steps you took to carry out this reconciliation and create the model.
 Keep in mind this reconciliation is different to above as there is an opening reconciliation to take into consideration.